Architect: Walter Gropius |

 Architectural style: Modernism, International Style, Bauhaus |

-In this article, we will give a brief information about the architectural features of the Gropius House, one of the classical buildings of the Bauhaus style.
-The content includes subheadings such as architectural design review, structure, spatial organization, materials, functions and landscape.
+In this article, we will give brief information about the Gropius House architecture.
+The content includes subheadings such as architectural design review, structure, spatial organization, materials, functions and landscape of this famous Bauhaus-style house.

 Related Post